NVIDIA/spark-rapids/tests/README.md

 ---
 # RAPIDS Accelerator for Apache Spark Testing

-We have several stand alone examples that you can run in the integration_tests subdirectory/jar.
+We have several stand alone examples that you can run in the [integration tests](../integration_tests).

 One set is based off of the mortgage dataset you can download [here](http://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html)